Theodore Wratislaw

 In 1927 he moved to York Lodge, Walton-on-Thames, Surrey.
 Wratislaw's translations of Two Ballades by François Villon was published in 1933, with only 60 copies being printed and intended for his friends and sent out to them by his widow, Ada, (his third wife) after his death.

+Wratislaw is referred to in John Betjeman's poem On Seeing an Old Poet in the Café Royal.